 Turbidity is a common phrase heard in the water business.
 It refers to the water’s clarity level.
 Turbidity is also known as haze or sediment impurity contained in a water sample.

 Turbidity is a key water quality test.
-It’s the measure of relative clarity affected by suspended sediments and has several recognized standards.
+It’s the measure of the relative clarity affected by suspended sediments, and it has several recognized standards.
 In America, technicians measure water turbidity in Nephelometric Turbidity Units (NTU).
-European countries tend to use the Formazin Turbidity Unit (FTU) which is also called the Formazin Nephelometric Unit (FNU).
-There’s also the Jackson Turbidity Unit (JTU) measurement used in some parts of the world.
+European countries tend to use the Formazin Turbidity Unit, which is also called the Formazin Nephelometric Unit.
+Some parts of the world also the Jackson Turbidity Unit measurement.

-Will Recycled Wash Water Have an Odor?
+Does Recycled Wash Water Have an Odor?

-How Much Waste Wash Water Is Recycled?
+How Much Wash Water Is Recycled?

 ESD Waste2Water systems recycle as much water as possible during their operation.
 It’s difficult to put this in a percentage, but it’s safe to say that no liquid water escapes into the ground or other potable water supplies.
-That’s an assurance you can be guaranteed when investing in ESD Waste2Water recycling systems.
+This is an assurance you can be guaranteed when investing in ESD Waste2Water recycling systems.

 Some of the treated water supply evaporates or is lost through overspray.
 This is to be expected, especially when working in hot and windy conditions.
 Some operator control and diligence are expected to make an ESD Waste2Water wash water recycling system perform at its peak.
 When the station is used correctly, there’s no need to worry about how to dispose of dirty water because the system takes care of it.

-How Can ESD Waste2Water Help?
+How ESD Waste2Water Can Help

 - Training: We don’t just build, install and maintain your water recycling system.
 We also train you and your employees how to operate it.